National Science Foundation

 Grant in 2022

 AEROSENS LLC is a company based in Hollywood, Florida, specializing in cloud-based cabin management software for the aviation industry.
-Its flagship product, the Aircraft Cabin Management Solution, is a patent-pending platform that offers pre-flight and real-time visibility into critical aircraft cabin safety and security equipment.
-This solution enhances operational efficiency and reduces costs for airlines.
-In addition to its cabin management offerings, AEROSENS provides a Tool Management Solution that enables real-time tracking of tools in the manufacturing sector.
-The company also offers business consulting, benchmarking, training, and cabin retrofit services to support its clients' needs in the aviation market.
+Its flagship product, the Aircraft Cabin Management Solution, is a certified and patent-pending platform that offers pre-flight and real-time visibility into the status of critical safety and security equipment on aircraft.
+This solution enhances operational efficiency and helps airlines reduce costs.
+Additionally, AEROSENS provides a Tool Management Solution for the manufacturing sector, which facilitates real-time tracking of tools.
+The company also offers a range of services, including business consulting, benchmarking, training, and cabin retrofit services, further supporting the aviation and manufacturing industries in optimizing their operations.

 Not Suspicious